The Annals of the Chosen

-The Annals of the Chosen is a trilogy by Lawrence Watt-Evans.
+The Annals of the Chosen is a trilogy by Lawrence Watt-Evans consisting of the following books: The Wizard Lord (2006), The Ninth Talisman (2007), and The Summer Palace (2008).

+Background

 The trilogy is set in the world of Barokan.
-All magic in Barokan is based on ler.
-Magic is broken into two types.
+All magic in Barokan is based on ler, divided into two types.
 Ler of the first type are linked to a specific object.
-There are ler of plants, places, animals and things.
+There are ler of plants, places, animals, and things.
 Priests negotiate with these ler so that people can live in peace with them.
 Some ler can be very demanding.
 The second type of ler are not linked to any specific place and can be more abstract in nature.
-Wizardry is related to these ler, but unlike priests, wizards don't negotiate.
+Wizardry is related to these ler, but unlike priests, wizards do not negotiate.
 They control these ler by binding them to talismans.

 Barokan is ruled by a powerful wizard called the Wizard Lord.
 A group of wizards called the Council of Immortals select the Wizard Lord, who then reigns until death or he chooses to resign.
 The source of the Wizard Lord's power is a collection of talismans, given to him by the Council of Immortals, that make him much more powerful than the other wizards.
 The Wizard Lord is responsible for dealing with any wizard that goes rogue and attacks the general population.
 He also provides some public services like weather control.

 Since the Wizard Lord's talismans make him extremely powerful, a problem occurs if the Wizard Lord himself goes rogue.
 Even combined, the other wizards would have great difficulty in dealing with him.
 When a Wizard Lord goes rogue, he is referred to as a Dark Lord.

 When the first Dark Lord occurred, the surviving wizards created the Chosen to deal with the problem.
 The Chosen are just ordinary people who have taken an oath to deal with any Dark Lord that occurs.
 Although the Council of Immortals may request that they remove a Wizard Lord, the Chosen have the final authority to declare that a Wizard Lord has become a Dark Lord and may make the decision even if not asked by the Council of Immortals.

 In addition to enhanced immunity to magic that each member has, the Chosen have two major advantages to help counter the Wizard Lord's power.
 First, each member has specialised magic that is designed to help with some aspect of a mission to kill a Dark Lord.
 Second, the talismans that give the Dark Lord his enhanced power only function if the corresponding member of the Chosen is alive.
 This means each time he kills one of the Chosen, he loses some aspect of his power and if they are all killed, all of his talismans lose their power and the Council of Immortals can easily deal with him.
 The Chosen are also mostly immune to each other's magic.